Archery 101 – How to Choose Your First Bow

 Final Thoughts

-The best bow is the one that feels comfortable and keeps you motivated.
-Start with a simple recurve or compound bow, practice consistently, and enjoy the journey!
+A good bow is one that feels comfortable and keeps you motivated.
+Start with a simple recurve, practice consistently, and enjoy the journey!